Laurenti Magesa: Works on African religion and Africa theology

 Magesa's most influential work is "What Is Not Sacred?
 African Spirituality."
-In this book, Magesa seeks to explain the central ideas that are common to traditional African religions.
-He argues that African religions see spirituality in all human interactions with the world.
-He also suggests that African religious ideas are consistent rather than in conflict with Christian ideas.
-This book builds on one of Magesa's earlier books on African religion, "African Religion: The Moral Traditions of Abundant Life."
+In this book, Magesa explained the central ideas that are common to traditional African religions.
+He argued that African religions see spirituality in all human interactions with the world.
+He also suggested that African religious ideas are consistent rather than in conflict with Christian ideas.
+This book builds on one of Magesa's earlier books on African religion, African Religion: The Moral Traditions of Abundant Life.